 - Damage to or degradation of any roofing material

 Often problems like these can be fixed the same day or with a few hours of work later in the week.
-If your roof is experiencing a lot of these problems at the same time and you don’t know about it, they could reach a critical mass that leads to major problems including roofing system failure, especially during extreme weather.
-No one wants that.
+If your roof is experiencing these problems at the same time it could reach a critical mass.
+That leads to major problems including roofing system failure, especially during extreme weather.

 Red flags you need to know about

 Water ponding on your roof is an example of a red flag that needs attention.
 According to the National Roofing Contractors Association (NRCA), water on your roof should drain or evaporate within 48 hours or sooner.
-If it doesn’t, you could have an underlying problem that’s as simple as a clogged drainage system or as complex as improperly tapered roof insulation or a roof deck issue.
-Stagnant water is heavy, which strains your roofing system and can weaken supports and decking or, if the ponding is deep, the integrity of your building.
+If it doesn’t, you could have an underlying problem that’s as simple as a clogged drainage system.
+Or as complex as improperly tapered roof insulation.
+Stagnant water is heavy, which strains your roofing system and can weaken supports and decking or.
 If the roof membrane in a ponding area is punctured during a storm or other event, the pooled water could drain directly into your roofing system and property.